Comparison of the 10 Best Encoding Software – Everything You Need to Know in 2022

 However, the main drawback is that software encoders are not dedicated devices.
 Computers are designed for multitasking and perform multiple actions at once.
 They lack the robustness and speed of hardware devices since they cannot save their unlimited resources for the live stream encoding process.

 So, what’s the final tally regarding hardware vs. software encoding?
-The bottom line is that software encoding is cheaper than their hardware counterpart, but they provide excellent value for their price.
+The bottom line is that software encoding is cheaper than its hardware counterpart, but it provides excellent value for their price.

 Pros of Hardware Encoder